siyuan-note/appearance/guide/en_US/SiYuan User Guide/General Operations/Import and export_20200924100808-j9sddk9.sy.md

 ## Import
 {: id="20200924100824-gcaa206"}

-When we open the local folder or connect to WebDAV, Siyuan Note will convert the Markdown file (`.md`) in the path into a `.sy.md` file to complete the import.
+When we open the local folder or connect to WebDAV, SiYuan will convert the Markdown file (`.md`) in the path into a `.sy.md` file to complete the import.
 {: id="20200924100824-2mh5w45"}

-When importing, Siyuan Note will automatically process the `[[link|text]]` in the original Markdown text and convert them into content block quotes.
-After the import is complete, Siyuan Note will not write the original Markdown file, and all new editing operations will be saved in the `.sy.md` file.
+When importing, SiYuan will automatically process the `[[link|text]]` in the original Markdown text and convert them into content block quotes.
+After the import is complete, SiYuan will not write the original Markdown file, and all new editing operations will be saved in the `.sy.md` file.
 {: id="20200924100824-vrdwqi6"}

 `.sy.md` is an extended syntax of Markdown.
 For details, please see ((20200822124602-wx0kvpc "Storage Format")).